First Time User? Sign Up Now

 Treatment Options for Lung-Only Recurrence

-Repeated resections of pulmonary recurrences can lead to extended disease control and possibly cure for some patients.[14,32] Survival for patients with unresectable metastatic disease is less than 5%.[7,33] Five-year event-free survival (EFS) for patients who have complete surgical resection of all pulmonary metastases ranges from 20% to 45%.[4,13,14]; [Level of evidence: 3iiiA]
+Repeated resections of pulmonary recurrences can lead to extended disease control and possibly cure for some patients.[14,35] Survival for patients with unresectable metastatic disease is less than 5%.[7,36] Five-year EFS for patients who have complete surgical resection of all pulmonary metastases ranges from 20% to 45%.[4,13,14]; [Level of evidence: 3iiiA]

 Treatment options for patients with osteosarcoma or MFH of bone that has recurred in the lung only include the following: